Spy-Like Functionality in Computer Monitoring Software. When is it too Much?

 It depends on your needs.
 If you want to spy on your employees – spyware will do the job, but consult your lawyer before using such spying software.

 If you are interested in employee performance monitoring – do not use spying software as it does not deal with performance monitoring and may infringe on the rights of personal privacy.
-Just follow lawyers’ advices below and your employees will start spending more time for work related activities rather than for personal needs during working hours.
+Just follow lawyers’ advice below and your employees will start spending more time on work-related activities rather than for personal needs during working hours.

 Professional Lawyers Advise